-You will find that Valley is a very close-knit institution.
+You will find that Missouri Valley College is a very close-knit institution.
 Our faculty members have studied around the world, and they are here to help you acquire the knowledge you will need to be successful in life.
-We have staff that love Missouri Valley College and love our students.
-We have a diverse student body that will allow you to learn about different cultures and meet people from all over the world.
+We have staff dedicated to MVC and dedicated to our students.

 We strive to provide our students with the tools needed to be successful.
 We have a wonderful Learning Center where tutors are available to help in all areas of academic study.
-They will help you prepare for tests, write papers, and much more.
-Our library facilities are also top-notch, through the library you can access more than 23 million books.
-The Student Success Center is another great resource for you to utilize.
-Student success counselors are available to help you stay on track academically.
-The College's newest building, the Malcolm Center for Student Life, will help you stay in shape both physically and mentally; in addition to student lounges, a fitness center and a multipurpose gymnasium, the building also houses student health services and the student affairs office.
+Our library services are also top-notch, giving you access to more than 23 million books.
+The Student Success and Academic Advising Center is another great resource for you to utilize.
+Here, student success counselors are available to help you stay on track academically.
+The Malcolm Center for Student Life will help you stay in shape both physically and mentally; in addition to student lounges, a fitness center and a multipurpose gymnasium, the building also houses student health services and the student affairs office.